-Are you pregnant and wondering whether or not you should find out the gender of your baby?
-Well, here are some pros and cons.
+Inside you’ll find pros and cons to finding out the gender of your baby.
 I’ve done it both ways and this is where I’ve landed.
 Post contains affiliate links.

 “If we have a girl… I have no idea what we’ll name her,” I said in between contractions.